outdreamer/build-a-cure-1/docs/core_analysis/base.md

       - removing more conditions of time (order, irreversibility, possibility, measurability) would eventually lead to the symmetric state where functions producing change would be equivalent to/generative of each other (the theoretical liquid can generate the theoretical cup in that space if it needs to, injecting more time/potential in a prior position on its timeline to further current goals (based on change potential - the set of possible moves given by its current position), which require less change/time/potential than anticipated)

       - reverse time to a prior state:
-        - dont change until needed: allow potential to maintain its superposition (not resolved to a certain structure/path/point) so when you need to, you can choose an aligning path from that potential that fits the post-selection trajectory
+        - dont execute a decision change until needed: allow potential to maintain its superposition (not resolved to a certain structure/path/point) so when you need to, you can choose an aligning path from that potential that fits the post-selection trajectory
         - add potential as needed: remove traces of resolution into a choice by undoing the root cause up the causal stack (like removing an attribute can restore an object to an undifferentiated type)
         - change in other dimensions that dont impact 3-d space, but which are collapsible or transferable into 3-d space as needed
+        - chain superpositions so that collapsing one can cause a collapse of another out of reach bc its in a prior time

     - order-independent processes can be modeled in other spaces (generative functions where it doesnt matter which function you start with bc each function can generate the others)